Skip to content

 tos4 creates a V string, given a C style pointer to a 0 terminated block.

 Note: the memory block pointed by s is reused, not copied!
 It will calculate the length first, so it is more costly than tos.
 It returns '', when given a 0 pointer s, it does NOT panic.
-It is the same as tos5, but for &byte pointers, avoiding callsite casts.
+It is the same as tos5, but for &u8 pointers, avoiding callsite casts.
 See also tos_clone.

 fn tos5 #